Welcome to today's edition of the Rush 24-7 podcast.

 They are on the verge.

-This is this is during the Clinton administration.
+This is during the Clinton administration.

 How did we get there?

-They're on the verge of capturing, but they need final approval from the Clinton administration in order to proceed.
+So the CIA, the Northern Alliance, surrounding a house where Bin Laden is in Afghanistan, they're on the verge of capturing, but they need final approval from the Clinton administration in order to proceed.

-So they they phone Washington, uh, they phone the White House.
+They phone the White House.

 Clinton and his senior staff refuse to give authorization for the capture of bin Laden because they're afraid of political fallout if the mission should go wrong and if civilians were harmed.

-Uh in that way, their necks would be on the line, not his and not Clinton's.
+In that way, their necks would be on the line, not his and not Clinton's.

-Now the CIA agent in this is portrayed as being astonished.
+Now, the CIA agent in this is portrayed as being astonished.

-Uh he's are you kidding?
+Are you kidding?

-He's he asked Berger over and over, is this really what you guys want?
+He asks Berger over and over, is this really what you guys want?

 They abandoned the whole mission.

-So the CIA is depicted here as sitting in a meeting with the FBI, John O'Neill is present, showing the FBI surveillance photos of terrorism suspects, some of whom will later turn out to be the 9-11 hijackers.
+John O'Neill is present, showing the FBI surveillance photos of terrorism suspects, some of whom will later turn out to be the 9-11 hijackers.

-The CIA asks the FBI for help uh in identifying the guys in the pictures, but refuses to give the FBI any of the information they have on who the men are.
+The CIA asks the FBI for help in identifying the guys in the pictures, but refuses to give the FBI any of the information they have on who the men are.

-John O'Neill uh protests that it's impossible for the FBI to help the CIA identify these guys if they won't provide any information whatsoever on them.
+John O'Neill protests that it's impossible for the FBI to help the CIA identify these guys if they won't provide any information whatsoever on them.

 So O'Neill tells the FBI to keep the photos so they can at least work on them.